Security

 2. In the configuration menu on the left, click Security.

-3. In the main menu, click the Credentials Manager tab.
+3. Navigate to the Credentials Manager tab.

 5. If the credentials record is already used for any component in the infrastructure, Veeam ONE will display a warning.
 Click Edit to confirm your intention.